POPULAR FORMAT TO RETURN FOR 2023!

 DOWNLOAD THE GOBA MAPS – Let’s Ride!

-**Route details (below) are released a week prior to GOBA so we can ensure all roads are open & safe.
+**FINAL Route details and GPS files (below) are released a week prior to GOBA so we can ensure all roads are open & safe.
 See the “Route Highlights” in the left column of this page for more descriptive details of the week’s routes.

 Each day’s Ride With GPS files for your bike computer or phone are hosted on Ride with GPS.